Quasi-triangular and factorizable Poisson bialgebras: Quasi-triangular Poisson bialgebras

 (\ref{pbr:1}) $ \Longleftrightarrow $ (\ref{pbr:3}): It follows from \cite[Proposition~3.8]{bai2010nonabelian} and \cite[Theorem~3.5]{bai2012oass}.

 (\ref{pbr:2}) $ \Longleftrightarrow $ (\ref{pbr:4}): It is similar to the proof of (\ref{pbr:1}) $ \Longleftrightarrow $ (\ref{pbr:3}). \end{proof}

-We now turn to the definition of a quasi-triangular Poisson bialgebra as a special case of the coboundary Poisson bialgebras, and the notion of $(\ad, L)$-invariance of a 2-tensor in $A \otimes A$ is the main ingredient employed, which is motivated by Theorem~\ref{thm:cbd}.
+We now turn to the definition of quasi-triangular Poisson bialgebras as a special case of the coboundary Poisson bialgebras, and the notion of $(\ad, L)$-invariance of a 2-tensor in $A \otimes A$ is the main ingredient employed, which is motivated by Theorem~\ref{thm:cbd}.

 \begin{definition} Let $(A, [\ ,\ ]_A, \cdot_A)$ be a Poisson algebra and $r \in A \otimes A$.
 Then $r$ is called \textbf{$(\ad, L)$-invariant} if

 \end{definition} Obviously, if $r$ is $(\ad, L)$-invariant, then $\tau(r)$ is also $(\ad, L)$-invariant.
 Denote by $I_r$ the operator